forwardemail/nodejs-dns-over-https-tangerine/README.md

   * If set to `true`, then the result will be re-queried and re-cached – see [Cache](#cache) documentation for more insight.
 * Instances of `new Tangerine()` are instances of `dns.promises.Resolver` via `class Tangerine extends dns.promises.Resolver { ... }` (namely for compatibility with projects such as [cacheable-lookup](https://github.com/szmarczak/cacheable-lookup)).
 * See the complete list of [Options](#options) below.
+* Any `rrtype` from the list at <https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4> is supported (unlike the native Node.js DNS module which only supports a limited set).

 ### `tangerine.cancel()`